 The pleural space — the thin cavity between the lung and the chest wall — can be affected by fluid accumulation, infection, thickening, cancer, or endometriosis.
 Each condition has a distinct cause and requires a distinct approach.
-Specialist assessment and keyhole surgery at London Bridge Hospital.
-Private appointments within 2–3 days.
+Specialist assessment and keyhole surgery at London Bridge Hospital within 2–3 days.
+Dr Okiror is Co-PI of MIST-4 (ISRCTN16328099), the NIHR’s largest trial in pleural infection.

 Last reviewed: April 2026 · Dr Lawrence Okiror FRCS(CTh) FRCSEd(CTh) · GMC 6150382